gsouton/Recolor-Unity/README.md

 # Recolor
-It was a university project given to us as introduction to programming and different tools, link to C project.
-I decided to recode the same game on Unity for fun and learning purposes.
+It was a university project given to us as introduction to programming and different tools, I then decided to recode the same game on Unity for fun and learning purposes.

 ![image](https://user-images.githubusercontent.com/57765813/118865193-01115e80-b8e1-11eb-89f8-dc55333597d5.png)